arctop/android-sdk/README.md

 Call **shutdownSdk()** to have Arctop release all of its resources.

-#### Unbind from the service
+#### Unbind From the Service

 Once the SDK is shutdown, you can safely unbind from the service.

-# Using the SDK with a non Android Client
+# Using the SDK with a Non-Android Client

-Arctop app provides a LAN webserver that allows non Android clients access to the SDK data.
+Arctop provides a LAN webserver that allows non-Android clients access to the SDK data.
 For more info see [Stream Server Docs](Arctop-Stream.md).

 It is highly recomended to first read through this documentation to have a better understanding of the SDK before trying to work with the stream server.